UltimateTournament/ArcadeThirdPartyDocs/docs/integration/integration-requirements.md

 When a player selects your game on the Arcade, they want to start playing right away.
 Setting their display name, player skin, etc. is all handled in their UA profile.

 Therefore, when the game client is loaded, it should start the game without additional required interaction from the player.
 At this time the slip has already been created, and the game server provisioned for this session.
 A countdown timer is acceptable, but should be synced with the server.

+Whether you connect to a game server is dependent on the game mode, see [Free to Play/Practice Mode](#free-to-playpractice-mode)

 ## Low Resource Requirements